Tutorial: Visualizations with the MCP Server¶

 - Ask the AI to create visualizations using natural language

-- Iterate on visualizations through conversation
+screenshot - Iterate on visualizations through conversation, with small changes going through

-- Check available packages with the
+edit - Check available packages with the

 Next Steps¶

-- Architecture — understand the MCP + Panel server design
+- Architecture: understand the MCP + Panel server design

-- Examples — copy-paste snippets to try with your AI
+- Examples: copy-paste snippets to try with your AI